 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-The Fund includes in this category amounts relating to loans and other short-term receivables.
+This category generally applies to trade and other receivables.

 (II) Recognition

 The Fund recognises a financial asset or a financial liability when, and only when, it becomes a party to the contractual provisions of the instrument.
 Purchases or sales of financial assets that require delivery of assets within the time frame generally established by regulation or convention in the marketplace are recognised on the trade date, i.e., the date that the Fund commits to purchase or sell the asset.